 Many of Earth’s ecosystems are threatened by climate change, pollution and development.
 So it is extremely important to know what creatures share the planet with us.
 We also need to understand how these species are distributed and how they interact.
 Protecting biodiversity would be a huge victory for science.
 It would certainly make Linnaeus proud!

-Why is biodiversity so important?
-(2015) TED-Ed -- A video (4:18 min.) overview of biodiversity and how ecosystems and the organisms within them work together to support one another.
+Video (4:18 min.) from TED-Ed overview of biodiversity and how ecosystems and the organisms within them work together to support one another.

-Monarch Butterfly Metamorphosis Time-Lapse (2014) FrontYardVideo -- Time-lapse video (2:42 min.) of the process of metamorphosis a monarch caterpillar undergoes to become a butterfly.
+Time-lapse video (2:42 min.) from FrontYardVideo of the process of metamorphosis a monarch caterpillar undergoes to become a butterfly.

-DNA Barcoding Pioneer Wins Global Research Prize (2018) University of Guelph -- News bulletin outlining that Paul Hebert, the “father of DNA barcoding,” has won a prestigious environmental science research prize that will help him to roll out a major biosurveillance project in Southern Ontario.
+News bulletin from the University of Guelph outlining that Paul Hebert, the “father of DNA barcoding,” has won a prestigious environmental science research prize that will help him to roll out a major biosurveillance project in Southern Ontario.